Accommodated time 1.0

 The use of ASL interpreters is a highly specialized accommodation for students who are Deaf or hard of hearing and whose first language is American Sign Language.
 Professional interpreters are provided by SAS.
 Because of the work involved, two interpreters are sometimes required for a lecture, for back-up support of terminology, and for relief from the effort of continuous ASL interpretation.

 Students with this accommodation may periodically need flexibility with assignment deadlines due to the nature of their documented disability.
 Granting a reasonable extension (up to 5 days) enables the student to complete the course requirement when they would be unable to do so otherwise.
 This accommodation may be recommended for students who experience fluctuating and unpredictable periods of ill health associated with certain chronic health conditions, mental health disabilities, or resulting from periods of adjustment to new medication or other treatments.
+Note that for summer courses, which have a condensed format, 1 to 3 days is an appropriate and reasonable length for an assignment deadline extension.

 Students are expected to request an extension for an assignment prior to the original due date with as much advance notification as possible.